ayush21cs/buildathon_project/README.md

 '''installing  pygame, tkinter and customtkinter through pip install command in CMD is REQUIRED'''
-'''RECOMMENDED RESOLUTION IS 1920x1080 FOR BEST RESULTS'''
+'''RECOMMENDED RESOLUTION IS 1920x1080 OR ATLEAST MORE THAN THAT FOR BEST RESULTS'''
 try:
     import pygame; pygame.init()
     import tkinter as tk
     import customtkinter as ctk
-    import math
     import random
 except:
     for repeat in range(10):
-        print("installing  pygame, tkinter and customtkinter through pip install command in CMD is REQUIRED") height=width=850
+        print("installing  pygame, tkinter and customtkinter through pip install command in CMD is REQUIRED") ASK=False height=width=850
 TXTSZ = 40
 BSZ = 80